thebracket/bgame/README.md

 *Unstable Builds*

 I'm still getting the machinery together to post unstable builds.
 Right now, there is a repeatable - scripted - build setup, but it requires that I remember to run it on three different platforms!
 These are just starting to come together, so for now I can't make any promises that these will work at all... but you can download periodic builds [here](http://bfnightly.bracketproductions.com/)

+*Windows Builds*

+Edit the CMakeSettings.json to point to your vcpkg installation, install packages (see below), open in VS2017 and you should be able to build it.

+Packages: boost (which pulls in zlib for you), curl, cereal, lua, glfw3, glew, glm.
+Sadly, this will take a while; on my Core i7 with 12 Gb RAM it took over an hour.
+The good news is that you only have to do it the once.

+After that, you need to use the base as your working directory - so it can see game_assets and world_defs.x